Data Security and Protection Policy Template

 3.3 Access Control Authorization

 Access to company IT resources and services will be given through the provision of a unique user account and complex password.
-Accounts are provided by the IT department on the basis of records in the HR department.
+Accounts are provided by the IT department based on records in the HR department.

 Passwords are managed by the IT Service Desk.
 Requirements for password length, complexity and expiration are stated in the company password policy.